monsieurbiz/SyliusSettingsPlugin/README.md

 You need to create a yaml file with your fixtures, like explained in the documentation of Sylius.
 You can find our own example in the source code, section `sylius_fixtures`: [configuration file](dist/config/packages/monsieurbiz_settings_plugin_custom.yaml).

+It's also possible to run test fixtures with a local suite in development: `make sylius.fixtures.local`.

 ## Contributing

 You can find a way to run the plugin without effort in the file [DEVELOPMENT.md](./DEVELOPMENT.md).